ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 240.
 Electrical Engineering Fundamentals (3)

 Prerequisites: PHYS 220B/L and MATH 250.
-Corequisite: MATH 280 or ECE 280 or ME 280.
-Recommended Corequisite: ECE 240L.
-Introduction to the theory and analysis of electrical circuits; basic circuit elements, including the operational amplifier; circuit theorems; dc circuits; forced and natural responses of simple circuits; sinusoidal steady state analysis; and the use of a standard computer …
+Corequisites: ECE 280 or MATH 280 or ME 280; ECE 240L for ECE, ME, and MSE majors.
+Introduction to the theory and analysis of electrical circuits; basic circuit elements, including the operational amplifier; circuit theorems; dc circuits; forced and natural responses of simple circuits; sinusoidal steady state analysis; and the use of …

 ECE 240L.
 Electrical Engineering Fundamentals Lab (1)